Ruddle/TMA/README.md

 ### Lemma 2 : Text is first class anyway

-A serious JSON user will validate incoming data.
+A serious JSON user will validate and cast incoming data.

 There is no trust that any value will be cast right after a JSON.parse.